beartype/beartype/README.rst

 ~~~~~~~~~~~~~~~~~~

 Beartype validators are **zero-cost code generators.** Like the rest of
-beartype but unlike other validation frameworks, beartype validators
+beartype (but unlike other validation frameworks), beartype validators
 dynamically generate optimally efficient pure-Python type-checking logic with
 *no* hidden function or method calls, undocumented costs, or runtime overhead.